National Eye Institute Guidelines for Data and Safety Monitoring of Clinical Trials

 National Eye Institute

-A detailed data and safety monitoring plan for all clinical trials must be submitted as part of the Research Plan portion of the application.
+A detailed data and safety monitoring plan for all clinical trials must be submitted as part of the application.
 This plan should address how the investigator will implement the data and safety monitoring activities.
 The monitoring plan must include a general description of the mechanisms for reporting adverse events to the Institutional Review Board(s) (IRB), the Food and Drug Administration (FDA), and the National Institutes of Health (NIH).
 Oversight of the monitoring activity will be the joint responsibility of the investigator and the NEI program director.
-The initial review group will review this plan, and any comments and concerns will be included in an administrative note in the summary statement (http://grants.nih.gov/grants/guide/notice-files/NOT-OD-00-038.html).
+Additional program-specific instructions related to safety monitoring may be found in applicable Funding Opportunity Announcements (FOAs).The Scientific Review Group will review the data and safety monitoring plan and additional FOA-specific information provided any comments and concerns will be included in an administrative note in the summary statement (http://grants.nih.gov/grants/guide/notice-files/NOT-OD-00-038.html(link is external)).
 NEI staff will ensure that all concerns are resolved before any award is made.

 Responsibility for Data and Safety Monitoring

 The following material provides illustrative examples of appropriate types of monitoring and oversight for different types of studies.
 NEI-supported or -conducted clinical trial monitoring activities should be commensurate with the nature, size, and complexity of the trial.
 The data and safety monitoring plan may range from the appointment of a Medical Monitor to the organization of a formal Data and Safety Monitoring Committee (DSMC).
 Ongoing review of the data by an independent individual or DSMC assures the investigator(s) that the trial can continue without jeopardizing patient safety.
 These monitoring activities are distinct from the requirement for study review and approval by an IRB.